HMAS Fremantle (J246): World War II

-When Fremantle entered active service in April 1943, she was immediately assigned to convoy escort duties along the east coast of Australia.
-This continued until August 1943, when the corvette was assigned as a convoy escort between Darwin and Thursday Island.
-She continued this duty until June 1945, when she was ordered to New Guinea waters to act as a guard ship.
-Fremantle remained in New Guinea waters until the end of World War II.
-The ship received two battle honours for her wartime service; "Darwin 1943" and "Pacific 1943–45".
+When Fremantle entered active service in April 1943, she was assigned to convoy escort duties along the east coast of Australia.
+In August 1943, the corvette was reassigned to escort convoys between Darwin and Thursday Island.
+She continued in this role until June 1945, when she was ordered to New Guinea waters to serve as a guard ship.
+Fremantle remained there until the end of World War II.
+The ship received two battle honours for her wartime service: "Darwin 1943" and "Pacific 1943–45".

-Following the war's end, Fremantle was sent to Hong Kong, where she joined the 21st Minesweeping Flotilla in August 1945 and was involved in mine clearance in Chinese waters.
-On completion, the corvette returned to Australia, visiting her namesake city for the first time on 18 November 1945, before arriving in Melbourne and paying off into reserve on 25 January 1946.
+Following the end of the war, Fremantle was sent to Hong Kong, where she joined the 21st Minesweeping Flotilla in August 1945 and took part in mine clearance operations in Chinese waters.
+After completing this work, the corvette returned to Australia, visiting her namesake city, Fremantle, for the first time on 18 November 1945.
+She later arrived in Melbourne and was paid off into reserve on 25 January 1946.